ProfMoo/sp1-fibonacci/README.md

 # SP1 Project Template

 This is a template for creating an end-to-end [SP1](https://github.com/succinctlabs/sp1) project that can generate a proof of any RISC-V program.

+I've used [the quickstart guide](https://docs.succinct.xyz/docs/getting-started/quickstart) to get this repo up and running.

 ## Requirements